FullByte/FullByte.github.io/docs/make/games/einhorn.md

 Once a player has no stones left, the game ends.
 In case a player needs to pay more stones than they have, only the available game stones are given.

-Example: `Einhorn` was rolled and predicted wrong and the player has 3 stones left, only those 3 stones return to the central stash.
+Example: `Einhorn` was rolled and predicted wrong, and the player has 3 stones left, only those 3 stones return to the central stash.

 If this was the last game or if all stones from the central stash are gone, proceed to [determine the winner](#determine-the-winner), else proceed with the steps to [prepare the next game](#prepare-next-game).